19 In Movies lists

 Almost all selections with movies about beauty standards have this film, and I also love it.
 It has debatable artistic merit but is perfect for a movie night with popcorn and ice cream.

 The main character, living in stereotypes about her appearance, is sure of her unattractiveness.
-But, then, one day, she hits her head hard and wakes up with the firm conviction that her appearance has changed: now she is a supermodel with ideal parameters and a face shape.
+But, one day, she hits her head hard and wakes up with the firm conviction that her appearance has changed: now she is a supermodel with ideal parameters and a face shape.

 Naturally, no miraculous changes happened to the heroine.
-People around do not understand where so much arrogance came from in her, but this does not prevent the girl from confidently moving up the career ladder, falling in love with men, and sincerely enjoying life.
+People do not understand where so much arrogance came from in her, but this does not prevent the girl from confidently moving up the career ladder, falling in love with men, and sincerely enjoying life.

-Since all opportunities come to us through others, and everyone likes a good and kind attitude, optimism, sincerity, and bright eyes are the best motivation and sources to follow.
+The film’s plot again emphasizes that a positive attitude towards oneself, purposefulness, and self-confidence help make dreams come true.
+Since all opportunities come to us through others, and everyone likes a good and kind attitude, optimism, sincerity, and bright eyes are the best motivations and sources to follow.

 200 Pounds Beauty (2006)